atishn/Docker_Jenkins/README.md

 http://192.168.59.103:49153/

-# For giving access to multiple users in workshops incase you decide to spinup instance at your machine, may need to expose docker ports as your local port.
+# For giving access to multiple users in workshops incase you decide to spin-up instance at your machine, may need to expose docker ports as your local port.
 Please go through Port forwarding in VirtualBox Network Settings

-# If exposed your machine as jenkins.local on local LAN, then you can access following enviornment by hitting from Closed network.
+# If exposed your machine as jenkins.local on local LAN, then you can access following environment by hitting from Closed network.

 http://jenkins.local:49153/
 http://jenkins.local:49154/